nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 In this scenario, the user is trying to load the address book from a file named `archiveFile1.json`.
 He enters the command `load pa/archiveFile1.json`.
 The data in the current working address book will be discarded.
 The data in `archiveFile1.json` will be loaded into the working address book.
 ![Load](images/Load.png)

-The following sequence diagram illustrate how an archive operation is processed under `Logic` component.
+The following sequence diagram illustrate how a load operation is processed under `Logic` component.

 ![LoadSequenceDiagram](images/LoadSequenceDiagram-Logic.png)